MyZenKey/sp-sdk-ios/README.md

 ### Request Parameters

-There are several parameters that you may wish to configure for your authorization request:
+There are several parameters that you may wish to configure for your authorization request, as noted in this section.

 #### Scopes

-By default, authorization requests made with the Project Verify SDK include the OpenId scope.
+By default, authorization requests made with the Project Verify SDK include the `OpenId` scope.
 To use additional scopes, set them on the button and they will be added to the request.

 ```swift
     let scopes: [Scope] = [.profile, .email]